FirebaseExtended/firebase-arduino/serial_protocol.md

 #Messaging Protocol

 ## BEGIN_MSG
 Called to start communicating with Firebase Cloud Messaging, it requires a server key.
+You can also optionally supply any of the arguments listed on the MSG command to make them the defaults for this session.
+If you set them as defaults you don't need to specify them when calling MSG.

 ###Usage
-	BEGIN_MSG %Server_Key%
+	BEGIN_MSG %Server_Key% %Argument% %Argument% ...
 ###Response
 	+OK - Accepted initialization parameters
 ###Examples
 	>> BEGIN_MSG AIzaSyCk4GtbBa-XMQbc5TyT5oe1KnH71M-2lAZ
+	<< +OK
+	>> BEGIN_MSG AIzaSyCk4GtbBa-XMQbc5TyT5oe1KnH71M-2lAZ topic=iot_updates high_priority=true time_to_live=3600
 	<< +OK

 ## MSG